FastSurfer-CC: A robust, accurate, and comprehensive framework for corpus callosum morphometry: Results

 \subsection{Mid-sagittal plane positioning}

-We compare six methods for mid-sagittal plane positioning: i) finding the left-right symmetry axis by mid-space registration of FreeSurfer’s \textit{mri\_robust\_register}~\autocite{reuter2010highly} to a left-right flipped version of the same volume, ii) FreeSurfer’s \textit{mri\_cc}, iii) Yuki, iv) CCSeg, iv) to FastSurfer-CC (our method).
-The results in Table~\ref{tab:midplane_rating} show that FastSurfer-CC outperforms all methods except for \textit{mri\_cc}.
+\R{R:correction4}\defquotedtext{Q:correction4}{We compare five methods for mid-sagittal plane positioning: i) finding the left-right symmetry axis by mid-space registration of FreeSurfer’s \textit{mri\_robust\_register}~\autocite{reuter2010highly} to a left-right flipped version of the same volume, ii) FreeSurfer’s \textit{mri\_cc}, iii) Yuki, iv) CCSeg, to v) FastSurfer-CC (our method).} \R{R:plane_comparison_explanation}\defquotedtext{Q:plane_comparison_explanation}{We present the results in Table~\ref{tab:midplane_rating}, which shows the number of times a method was chosen to provide a superior mid-sagittal plane for CC analysis (when no decision could be made, no vote was cast).} FastSurfer-CC outperforms all methods except for \textit{mri\_cc}.
 Here, method rankings disagree between raters.
 However, FastSurfer-CC is more than an order of magnitude faster than \textit{mri\_cc}.